 Healthcare has long been at the forefront of innovation.
-The integration of different technologies over time has helped to transpose and shape healthcare as we know it today.
+The integration of different technologies has helped transpose and shape healthcare as we know it today.

 Technology such as Magnetic Resonance Imaging (MRI) is a medical imaging technique that uses radio waves and magnetic field gradients to generate images of organs and anatomy.
 Without MRI technology, today, during a pandemic, it would be impossible to understand the full effects of the COVID-19 virus on the human body, especially the lungs.